It is fairly common for movies to become television series and vice versa in

 victim previous dated.
 She also had a prior relationship with another man, Frank

-out of the family home and taking up a promiscuous life style.
+the family home and taking up a promiscuous life style.

 Piece by piece Muldoon and Halloran gather the facts to isolate suspects and